Neofect/Communicator/README.md

 `decodeMessagePayload()` method is not a kind of things you implement.
 It resides framework side.
 You just pass the message ID (as a byte array), message bytes and an index of payload.

-The method creates an instance of message class according to the message ID and passes the payload to the instance.
+The method creates an instance of message class according to the message ID and passes the payload to the message instance.
 These are done internally.
-The actual process of payload parsing is done by message class.
-We will look into in message step.
+The actual payload parsing is done by message class itself.
+We will look into that in message section.

 At last, return the message instance.